-TASK DUE DATE STATUS/NOTES COMPLETE School Facility/Physical Plant: Provide the proposed location of the School; identify any repairs/renovations that need to be completed by school opening, the cost of these repairs, the source of funding for the repairs, and a timeline for completion.
-05/01/2018 Written, signed copy of facility lease, purchase agreement and/or other facility agreements for primary and ancillary facilities as are necessary for School to operate for one year or more.
-08/01/2018 School possesses appropriate documents that the School is of sufficient size and with a sufficient number of classrooms to serve the projected enrollment.
+TASK DUE DATE STATUS/NOTES COMPLETE School Facility/Physical Plant: Provide the proposed location of the School; identify timeline for completion and costs.
+Upon execution, including an updated projected timeline Written, signed copy of facility lease, purchase agreement and/or other facility agreements for primary and ancillary facilities as are necessary for School to operate for one year or more.
+Upon execution and updated, if applicable School possesses appropriate documents that the School is of sufficient size and with a sufficient number of classrooms to serve the projected enrollment.
 Copies of documents are on file with the Commission.
-08/01/2018 The School facilities have met all applicable Department of Health requirements to serve food.
+Upon execution and updated, if applicable The School facilities have met all applicable Department of Health requirements to serve food.
 Food Safety Permit is on file with the Commission.
-07/01/2019 The School possesses all permits and licenses required to legally operate in the School Facility.
+1/31/2020 The School possesses all permits and licenses required to legally operate in the School Facility.
 Certificate of Occupancy is on file with the Commission.
-07/01/2019 School Operations: Governing Board approved (with signature page and date) special education policies and procedures.
-In addition, evidence of submission of policies and procedures to the Department and approval from the Department are on file with the Commission.
-01/01/2019 The School has written rules regarding pupil conduct, discipline, and rights including, but not limited to, short-term suspensions, students with disabilities, and a re-engagement plan.
-04/01/2019 The School has provided evidence of a uniform system of double-entry bookkeeping that is consistent with Generally Accepted Accounting Principles (GAAP).
-01/01/2019
+01/31/2020 School Operations: Governing Board approved (with signature page and date) special education policies and procedures.
+In addition, evidence of submission of policies and procedures to the Department are on file with the Commission.
+Upon execution and updated, if applicable The School has written rules regarding pupil conduct, discipline, and rights including, but not limited to, short-term suspensions, students with disabilities, and a reengagement plan.
+Upon execution and updated, if applicable The School has provided evidence of a uniform system of double-entry bookkeeping that is consistent with Generally Accepted Accounting Principles (GAAP).
+Upon execution and updated, if applicable